benbahrenburg/benCoding.AlarmManager/README.md

 </code></pre>

 Now we have the module installed and avoid in our project we can start to use the components, see the feature guide below for details.

-<h2>benCoding.AlarmManager How To Example</h2>

-For a detailed example on how to use this module, please download the example project located in the ExampleProject folder on github.

 <h2>Receivers</h2>
 Android Alarm's work using BroadcastReceivers.
 In order to have your Titanium project subscribe to the Alarms it generates you need to add the receivers into your tiapp.xml file.